Major Spotlight: Nursing

 How long have you worked as a professor at Southern?

-I have had the happy privilege of being a nursing faculty at Southern Missionary College, Southern College of SDAs, and Southern Adventist University!
+I have had the happy privilege of being a nursing faculty at Southern Missionary College, Southern College of Seventh-day Adventists, and Southern Adventist University!
 Reality...
-I taught Community Health Nursing from 1981 – 1984.
+I taught Community Health Nursing from 1981–1984.
 Then I was away for 20 years but returned in 2004.
-I just completed 13 years, and this fall starts my 14th year since returning to SAU.
+I just completed 13 years, and this fall starts my 14th year since returning to Southern.

 Why did you choose nursing?